 There are different types of hysterectomy operations:

 - Total hysterectomy is the operation in which your womb (uterus) and the neck of your womb (cervix) are removed.
 The ovaries are usually left.
-However, if they are removed, this is called a bilateral salpingo-oophorectomy (BSO).
+However, if they are removed, the operation is called a total hysterectomy and bilateral salpingo-oophorectomy (BSO).

 - Subtotal hysterectomy involves removal of your womb but not your cervix.

 The womb may be removed either through a cut in the tummy (abdomen), usually leaving a scar in the bikini area, or through the vagina, which means you will not have a visible scar.
-Sometimes the hysterectomy is done by using keyhole surgery.
+Sometimes the hysterectomy is done by using keyhole surgery (laparoscopic surgery).
 You should discuss the way your operation is to be done with your gynaecologist.

 Will my ovaries be removed?